openstack-infra/zuul/doc/source/admin/components.rst

       If present, this will be prefixed to all of the keys before transmitting to the statsd server.

-..
-NOTE: this is a white lie at this point, since only the scheduler uses this, however, we expect other components to use it later, so it's reasonable for admins to plan for this now.

 .. attr:: zookeeper

    Client connection information for ZooKeeper